 Admission to the Program

-Applicants must hold an accredited Bachelor’s degree with a cumulative grade point average of at least B+ (3.30 or higher on a 4.00 scale).
+Applicants must hold an accredited bachelor's degree with a cumulative grade point average of at least B+ (3.30 or higher on a 4.00 scale).
 Admission is based on the academic record, two letters of recommendation, and the Graduate Record Examination (GRE) general test.
-Non-native English speakers are required to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless they hold a degree from a US-accredited institution.
-The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (IBT), 250 on the computer-based test, or 600 on the paper-based test.
+Non-native English speakers are required to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless they hold a degree from a U.S.-accredited institution.
+The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (IBT) or 600 on the paper-based test.
 The minimum IELTS score is 7.0.

-Applicants must complete Calculus I (MATH-221), Basic Statistics (STAT-202), Intermediate Microeconomics (ECON-300), and Intermediate Macroeconomics (ECON-301), or their equivalents at other institutions, prior to enrollment in the program.
+Applicants must complete MATH-221 Calculus I, STAT-202 Basic Statistics, ECON-300 Intermediate Microeconomics, and ECON-301 Intermediate Macroeconomics, or their equivalents at other institutions, prior to enrollment in the program.

-The master's degree requires 39 credit hours of course work of approved graduate course work, including 15 credit hours in economic theory, 9 credit hours in international economic theory and international trade and investment policy, 6 credit hours in research methodology, and 9 credit hours of other required courses or electives.
+- 39 credit hours of approved graduate coursework, including 15 credit hours in economic theory, 9 credit hours in international economic theory and international trade and investment policy, 6 credit hours in research methodology, 6 elective credit hours, and a 3 credit hour capstone experience

 - 6 credit hours of SIS courses at the 500-level or above, with approval of program director